NCAR/climate-primer-water/doc/ch2_climatewater.rst

 Predictions and forecasts are probabilistic estimates of the future based on current conditions, with the expectation that decisions made today will have little impact on the estimates.
-Climate predictions refers to the short-term evolution of a weather system from an initial state under constant boundary conditions.
+Climate prediction refers to the short-term evolution of a weather system from an initial state under constant boundary conditions.
 The initial value is represented by the initial states of the climate system, including ocean heat content, and surface snow and ice cover.
 Predictions are associated with probability that can be verified.
-At lead times of weeks to months, predictions are typically based on both initial and boundary values.
+For lead times of weeks to months, predictions are typically based on both initial and boundary values.
 Climate predictions, such as seasonal outlooks, El Niño forecasts, and seasonal hurricane outlooks, fall into this category.